LPMB-Lab/developer-resources/README.md

 4. `InputManager.cs`: detecting inout and activating appropriate functions in other scripts when input is detected.
 5. `DataManager.cs`: has methods for recording data into local files or on Google Sheets.
 6. `UIManager.cs`: controls what happens when input UI elements are changed and changes UI text to reflect current trial.

+## Modularity and flexibility
+Program paradigms will often change as time goes on, so it's important to create functions in such a way that making changes to the paradigm is easy.
+Here are a few recommendations, based on my own experience:

+1. `UIManager.cs`:
+  a.
+Generically named `Handle` functions for each UI elements, e.g. `public void HandleAnimationDelaySliderChanged(float sliderValue)` so you can also call methods in e.g. `TrialManager.cs` from the `Handle` function when the slider value is changed.
+  b.
+Generically named `Handle` functions in `TrialManager.cs` that take care of what happens when each trigger is entered or exited (e.g. `public void HandleStartTriggerEntered()` and `public void HandleStartTriggerExited()`) which are called, of course, by `OnTriggerEnter()` or `OnTriggerExit()` functions in scripts attached to each trigger.